Skip to content

 3. Receiver: The object that receives the shadow. (e.g., floor, wall) -> mesh.receiveShadow = true

-Shadow calculations consume a lot of GPU resources.
-Therefore, instead of applying it to all objects, it is better for performance optimization to selectively apply it to visually important objects and floors.
+Shadow calculations consume significant GPU resources.
+Therefore, rather than applying them to all objects, it is better for performance optimization to selectively apply them to visually important objects and surfaces.

 2. Object Configuration (Cast & Receive)

-Every Mesh object in RedGPU has independent properties determining whether to create and receive shadows.
+Every Mesh object in RedGPU has independent properties that determine whether it creates or receives shadows.

 javascript